A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Background

-"Feature Learning"~\cite{RefWorks:doc:5ae87445e4b029aa3efa7c22} or "Feature Engineering"~\citep{RefWorks:doc:5ae8746ae4b029aa3efa7c2b} plays an important role in building any IDS in a way that chosen features highly affect the accuracy.
-Different features representations can be used to address different areas of threat detection.
-Some of them are considered naive when they contain basic information about the software or network.
-Others are considered rich when they represent deeper details~\cite{RefWorks:doc:5ae8746ae4b029aa3efa7c2b}. \\ Obtaining features can be done using one of the following processes or a combination of them. \begin{itemize} \item Construction \item Extraction \item Selection \end{itemize}
+"Feature Learning"~\cite{RefWorks:doc:5ae87445e4b029aa3efa7c22} or "Feature Engineering"~\cite{RefWorks:doc:5ae8746ae4b029aa3efa7c2b} plays an essential role in building any IDS in a way that chosen features highly affect the IDS performance.
+Features are obtained using one of three processes; construction, extraction and selection.
+Selection involves filter, wrapper and embedded techniques~\cite{chen2006survey}.
+A classification of the features used in recent datasets is provided in~\cite{7307098}.

-Feature construction creates new features by mining existing ones by finding missing relations within features.
-While extraction works on raw data and/or features and apply mapping functions to extract new ones.
-Selection works on getting a significant subset of features.
-This helps reduce the feature space and reduce the computational power.

-Feature selection can be done through three approaches, as shown in Table~\ref{tab:filter-selection}, filter, wrapper and embedded.